Danish2511/documentation/AmGIKafkaEnablement/Example.md

 ![Alt text](images/diagram.png)

-So here we need to focus on the region which is assigned to us **APAC (SEA)**.
-Then we are going to take APAC.
-So the topic name is given here in **ESB forwarder** and then a listener **listenIMS**.
-So it means that we need a topic if it is not available, then we need to create a topic and the taxonomy and the naming convention we need to follow in the same way as given below:
+Here, we need to focus on the region assigned to us, which is APAC (SEA).
+Therefore, we will work with APAC.
+The topic name is provided in the ESB forwarder, along with the listener listenIMS.
+This means that if the topic is not already available, we need to create it.
+We must also follow the specified taxonomy and naming conventions, as outlined below:

 ```
 hqscjde_{{env}}_global_itemmastercdm_pub_v1